It Is Never Too Late to Mend (1911 film)

-It Is Never Too Late to Mend is an Australian feature-length silent film written and directed by W. J. Lincoln.
+It Is Never Too Late to Mend is a 1911 Australian feature-length silent film written and directed by W. J. Lincoln.

 It was based on a stage adaptation of the popular 1865 novel It Is Never Too Late to Mend: A Matter-of-Fact Romance by Charles Reade about the corrupt penal system in Australia.
-It was called "certainly one of the best pictures ever taken in Australia."
+The movie was called "certainly one of the best pictures ever taken in Australia."

-The novel has been credited with exposing cruelties in the Australian prison system and having helped end the convict system.

-It is considered a lost film.
-It was filmed again in 1913 and in 1937 (the latter film being the definitive version starring Tod Slaughter as the evil squire).
+The 1911 film is considered a lost film.
+The novel was filmed again in 1913 and in 1937 (the latter film being the definitive version starring Tod Slaughter as the evil squire).

 The film was made by the Tait family, who also made the first Australian feature film, The Story of the Kelly Gang.
 The Taits went on to make several more films with Lincoln, including The Mystery of a Hansom Cab (1911), The Luck of Roaring Camp (1911), Called Back (1911), The Lost Chord (May 1911), The Bells (1911) and The Double Event (1911).
 This was Lincoln's first film in a rather short career, as he died soon after in 1917 in Sydney, Australia at age 47.

 Plot

 The film begins at Grance Farm in England, rented by Georgie and William Fileing.
 The farm is struggling and the brothers have to sell their new hay to stave off the landlord.
 The Honorable Frank Winchester contemplates going abroad and asks George to accompany him.
 However, George is in love with his cousin, Susan Merton, and does not want to make the trip.

 Susan is also loved by the villainous John Meadows.
 He refuses to lend money to Georgie and there is an eviction sale on the farm.

 George Fielding travels to Australia to make enough money to marry Susan.
 George discovers gold and a bushranger gang tries to rob him but the other miners come to George's rescue.

 There is a subplot about a thief acquaintance of George, Tom Robinson, who is sent to gaol and suffers brutal treatment at the hands of the guards.
 Susan is about to marry the evil Meadows but he is unmasked at the wedding by Isaac Levy.
 The wedding goes ahead with Susan marrying George instead.

 The film consisted of 60 scenes.
 It was issued with a summary of the story and featured chapter titles which prepared the audiences for incidents before they happened.
 It was also often accompanied by a lecturer.

+The film was one of the longest early Australian films running at 4,000 feet and one review said it ran for almost an hour.

 According to The Age "Interesting phases of early Australian life are revealed, including the fascinating stories of the gold discoveries... in the construction of the story for picture purposes, the salient features of the novel have been retained and a descriptive address accompanies the production."